NguyenLeAnhTuan07/NguyenLeAnhTuan07/README.md

 # 👋 Hi, I'm Tuấn

-🎯 **Cybersecurity | programmer**
+🎯 **Cybersecurity | programmer  | Information Security

+🎓 Currently expanding my knowledge in cybersecurity.

+💡 Passionate about web development, AI, and exploring new technologies related to information security.

+🌍 Based in Vietnam.**

 ---

 ## 🧑‍💻 About Me

-I'm a student majoring in information security at Hanoi University of Civil Engineering.
+I'm a student majoring in Information Security at Hanoi University of Civil Engineering.

-- 🎓 Still learning about cybersecurity.
+🎓 Currently expanding my knowledge in cybersecurity.

-- 💡 Interested in: Web Development, AI, Cybersecurity, information security, learning new technologies.
+💡 Passionate about web development, AI, and exploring new technologies related to information security.

-- 🌍 Based in Vietnam
+🌍 Based in Vietnam.
 ---

 ## 🛠️ Tech Stack

 **Languages:**
-`Python` `C++`
+`Python` `C++` `HTML`

 **Tools & Platforms:**
 `Git` `GitHub` `VS Code`